 3-Release Plan: The release plan is created by the product owner with the help of other technical people in the project.
 A high-level timeframe for product releases is created.
 The release plan should define 3-6 sprints before the development can starts.

 4-Sprint Planning: Here product owner, scrum master and the team members plan each iteration which is called sprint.

-5-Daily Meetings: During the product development, the team has a short 15 minute standing only meeting called daily Scrum.
+5-Daily Meetings: During the product development, the team has a short 15-minute standing-only meeting called daily Scrum.
 In these meetings, the work is done in the previous day, the plan work for today and if the team or any member is facing challenges is discussed.
-If further discussion is needed for hash out issues, a subgroup will have separate meetings to tackle issued raised in daily scrum.
+If further discussion is needed to hash out issues, a subgroup will have separate meetings to tackle issues raised in daily scrum.

 6-Sprint Review: At the end of each sprint, the product is showcased to all stakeholders in the project.